wliverno/pymsmt/README.md

 > 3b - Restrains the charges of the phosphate and sugar atoms to force field values (default)

-> 3c - Restrains the charges of the phosphate backbone atoms and terminating hydrogens to force field values
+> 3c - Restrains the charges of the phosphate backbone atoms to force field values

-> 3d - Restrains the charges of the phosphate backbone atoms to force field values
+> 3d - Restrains the charges of the phosphorus only